quixio/quix-docs/docs/platform/tutorials/rss-tutorial/rss-processing-pipeline.md

 rss-data topic.

-Have a look in the logs by clicking the Data Filtering Model tile (pink outlined) on the workspace home page.
+Have a look in the logs by clicking the Data Filtering Model tile (pink outlined) on the environment home page.

 ![RSSTutorial/image2.png](image2.png)